 “After my husband Mike passed away in 2006, I made a promise to continue to search for answers about the disease that took his life while he was with us and upon his passing.
 I thought originally the reason for that promise was about him and my love for him.
 But I was wrong.
 It’s about the ones that come after, our children, our grandchildren and the countless others who are searching for answers.”

-The Mike Walter family has created a legacy of supporting research with its individual family member participation, and supporting AFTD’s mission to bring help and hope to families on this journey.
-Now, the family is leveraging its dollars to foster change and participation in AFTD’s mission by establishing The Mike Walter Fund for FTD Research.
+The Walter family has created a legacy of supporting research with its individual family member participation, and supporting AFTD’s mission to bring help and hope to families on this journey.
+Now, the family is leveraging its dollars to foster change and participation in AFTD’s mission by establishing The Mike Walter Catalyst Fund.
 The family hopes that others will join in their efforts to bring forward a world with compassionate care, effective support, and a future free of FTD.

-Beth Walter, President, Walter Charitable Fund and 2010-2013 AFTD Board Chair
+Beth Walter, President, Walter Charitable Fund, 2010-2013 AFTD Board Chair, and AFTD Board Member.